Social Login

 1. Register in Azure AD

-- Go to the Azure Portal → App registrations
+- Go to the Azure Portal → App registrations.

-- Click New registration
+- Click New registration.

-- Add redirect URI:
+- Add the redirect URI:

-- Under Certificates & secrets, create a new client secret
+- Under Certificates & secrets, create a new client secret.

-- Note the Application (client) ID and Client Secret
+- Note the Application (client) ID and Client Secret.

 2. Configure in LumoAuth